 In any supply chain, logistics and transportation play a major role in the actual physical transfer of goods from their source of origin to their destination.
 This section ensures that goods are transported effectively at many points of communication.

 It usually addresses an organization’s requirements for producing the right amount and quality of products according to predetermined standards.
-Other considerations include how the products are stored, such as in warehouses, and how they are transported from these warehouses to retail locations.
+How the products are stored, such as in warehouses, and how they are transported from the warehouses to retail locations are some of the key action items addressed within the stage of distribution.

 Component 5.
 Return of Goods (Reverse Logistics)